-(d) Actuarial Assumptions and Other Inputs
+Actuarial Assumptions and Other Inputs

-The following significant methods and assumptions were used to measure the Plan's total pension liability as of December 31, 2022 and 2021:
+The following significant methods and assumptions were used to measure the Plan's total pension liability as of December 31, 2023 and 2022:

-- Actuarial experience study Three-year period ended December 31, 2019 - Inflation rate of 2.5%. - Projected salary increases for general members of 4.00% to 11.00% and safety members from 4.60% to 15.00%. - Mortality rate based on Pub-2010 mortality tables, projected generationally using two-dimensional MP-2019 scale, adjusted separately for healthy and disabled for both general and safety members.
+- Actuarial experience study three-year period ended December 31, 2022; - Inflation rate of 2.50%: - Projected salary increases for general members of 3.90% 8.00% and safety members from 4.50% - 15.00%; and - Mortality rate based on Pub-2010 mortality tables, projected generationally using two-dimensional MP-2021 scale, adjusted separately for healthy and disabled for both general and safety members.

-The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2017 through December 31, 2019 using the Pulic Retirement Plans Mortality tables (Pub-2010) published by the Society of Actuaries.
-Within the Pub-2010 family of mortality tables, OCERS has adopted both the General and Safety Amount-Weighted Above-Median Mortality Tables (adjusted for OCERS experience), projected generationally using the two-dimensional mortality improvements scale MP-2019.
+The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2020 through December 31, 2022 using the Public Retirement Plans Mortality tables (Pub-2010) published by the Society of Actuaries.
+Within the Pub-2010 family of mortality tables, OCERS has adopted both the General and Safety Amount-Weighted Above-Median Mortality Tables (adjusted for OCERS experience), projected generationally using the two-dimensional mortality improvements scale MP-2021.

-(d) Actuarial Assumptions and Other Inputs (Continued)
+Actuarial Assumptions and Other Inputs (Continued)

-The discount rate used to measure the Plan's total pension liability as of December 31, 2022 and 2021 was 7.00%.
+The discount rate used to measure the Plan's total pension liability as of December 31, 2023 and 2022 was 7.00%.
 The projection of cash flows used to determine the discount rates assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term expected rate of return should be determined without reduction for plan administrative expense.
-The investment return assumptions are net of administrative expenses, assumed to be 11 basis points for each year.
+The investment return assumptions are net of administrative expenses, assumed to be 15 basis points for each year.
 The investment rate of return assumptions remained the same for reporting purposes due to the immaterial impact administrative expenses has on the overall assumed rate of return.
 The long-term expected rates of return on plan investments were determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation and deducting expected investment expenses.
-Additional information on the target allocation and projected arithmetic real rate of return for each major asset class is available in the OCERS' Annual Comprehensive Financial Report for the year ended December 31, 2022.
+Additional information on the target allocation and projected arithmetic real rate of return for each major asset class is available in the OCERS' Annual Comprehensive Financial Report for the year ended December 31, 2023.